Attention: Here be dragons

 • Set the base window width to 1920 and window height to 1080.
 If you have a display smaller than 1920×1080, set Window Width Override and Window Height Override to lower values to make the window smaller when the project starts.

 • Alternatively, if you're targeting high-end devices primarily, set the base window width to 3840 and window height to 2160.
 This allows you to provide higher resolution 2D assets, resulting in crisper visuals at the cost of higher memory usage and file sizes.
-Note that this will make non-mipmapped textures grainy on low resolution devices, so make sure to follow the instructions described in ダウンサンプリングでのエイリアスの削減.
+You'll also want to increase GUI > Theme > Default Theme Scale to a value between 2.0 and 3.0 to ensure UI elements remain readable.

 • Set the stretch mode to canvas_items.